Durham School Building

 Yes, Durham Catskills Swimming Holes is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, fishing.
 Always respect posted closures and seasonal restrictions.

-Durham Catskills Swimming Holes is a creek on Varies - see below located in NY, near ALBANY.
+Durham Catskills Swimming Holes is a creek on Varies - See Below located in New York, near Albany.
 Guide to three unofficial swimming holes in Durham & Leeds, NY.
 Find directions, safety tips, and access notes for Catskill Creek and Cornwallville Creek.

 Commercial campgrounds nearby